javigabe/PrePaid-Card-System/README.md

   * changePin: Checks if the card is already in the system and if the new pin's format is correct, then call the card method to change the pin (changePin).
   * consultMovements:  Checks if the card is already in the system and call the card method to consult the movements (consultMovements).
 Return the list of the movements done with the card.
   * consultBalance: Checks if the card is already in the system and call the card method to consult the balance (consultBalance).
 Return the balance.
+  * It has private methods to store and read cards from the storage file

 - Card: the class to save the cards and operate with them.
 It has the following methods.